HappiesDay/CreativeCoding_Blog/posts/week-4-forth-blog-post.md

 # Fractal
 ## What is fractal aesthetic?

 Fractal aesthetics can be easily understood without an explanation of mathematics.
 They feature "self-similarity," repetitive and detailed patterns.
-The defining attribute is high complexity, as the visual continues, creating mini versions of itself that reappear and scale down all the data (Mandelbrot 1983), rendering it a densely related visual.
+The defining attribute is high complexity, as the visual continues, creating mini versions of itself that reappear and scale down all the data (Mandelbrot 1983), rendering it a densely related visual. <br>
 Fractals, born from recursion's embrace in computation and mathematic is chaotic by nature as it fits 2 of Ngai desciption on the zanni aesthetic: performative, execessive and mimicry.
-Mirroring the recursive nature of fractals' self-replicating patternsa and through their dynamic and self iterating attribute of recusion, fractals encapsulate the essence of chaos, exaggerated gestures to draw us into their mesmerizing world of complexity.
+Mirroring the recursive nature of fractals' self-replicating patterns and through their dynamic and self iterating attribute of recusion, fractals encapsulate the essence of chaos, exaggerated gestures to draw us into their mesmerizing world of complexity.<br>
 [Wiki Fractal (More on the mathematic history)](https://en.wikipedia.org/wiki/Fractal)

 <br>